dykang/PASTEL/README.md

 ## Notes:
- - (Sep 2019) our codes for StylClassify will be added soon.
+ - (Sep 2019) our codes for StyleTransfer will be added soon.
 We are working on finalizing+refacotring the code right now.

 ## Citation